-One of the most exciting parts of heading off to college for many students, is living on their own for the first time.
-Whether that be in a freshman dorm, an on campus apartment, or in their very own off campus living space.
+For many students, one of the most exciting parts of heading off to college is living on their own for the first time.
+That might mean moving into a freshman dorm or an on-campus apartment or finding an off-campus living space.

 Pros of Living On Campus

-Students dream of the day they’ll pack their bags and begin their new life at college and a major part of that fantasy involves living on campus.
-Fair enough!
-Living in a freshman dorm with hoards of other students the same age or making new friends in a sorority house can be really fun.
-There are some benefits of living on campus that are hard to deny.
+Many students dream of the day they’ll pack their bags and begin a new life at college.
+And, for many, a major part of that fantasy involves living on campus.
+The reason is that living in a freshman dorm with hoards of other students the same age can be a lot of fun.

-Generally, arranging on campus housing is relatively easy, especially for freshmen who may be more likely to get a spot, or may be required to live on-campus.
+Living on campus also comes with some other advantages.
+Generally, arranging on-campus housing is relatively easy, especially for freshmen who may be more likely to get a spot, or may be required to live on campus.
 Unlike apartment hunting, which can be time consuming and challenging, living on campus can be a more straightforward arrangement and there are generally additional resources provided for students in on-campus housing.

 Living on campus also means students are conveniently close to all of the resources provided by their school.
-Of course, they can get to class quickly, but they’ll also have easy access to on campus dining, gyms and fitness centers, the health center, libraries, and student recreation centers.
-Attending on campus events, rushing to office hours after class, and sleeping in is a lot easier when living on campus.
+This not only makes it easier and faster to get to your classes, but also to access on-campus dining, gyms, the health center, libraries, and student recreation centers.
+Attending on-campus events and getting to a professor’s office hours can also be easier when you’re living on campus.

 Cons of Living On Campus